-- 115 EFRAG considers that not only subtotals on the face of the profit or loss but also other measures, such as indicators of financial position or ratios, should be included in the scope of this requirements.
-This would allow for a complete depiction of the entity's performance. - 67116 EFRAG acknowledges the importance of the issues related to presenting non-IFRS performance measures in public communication, such as management reports, ad-hoc disclosures, and prospectuses. - 117 However, EFRAG suggests limiting the definition of "public communication" to the communications released together with the annual and/or interim reports.
-This would reduce the risk of the disclosures being incomplete and the cost required to identify and present the information. - 118 Furthermore, EFRAG suggests that the measures already required by the regulators should not be in the scope of the proposed MPM disclosure requirements as such measures are already subject to the imposed obligatory regulations.
-In EFRAG's opinion disclosing this will provide information that is already available and therefore redundant. - 68119 EFRAG is also sympathetic towards the arguments provided in paragraph BC151 of the Basis for conclusions where the IASB explains that including MPMs in the financial statements would make them subject to the same requirements regardless of the entity's jurisdiction; would improve the discipline with which they are prepared; and improve their transparency as such an approach would have the benefit of bringing into the financial statements some MPMs that would be audited. - 69 NonethelessMoreover, EFRAG notes the following issues arising from the IASB's proposal: - (a) the scope of MPMs is limited to subtotals of income and expenses and that such scope will not solve all the existing issues on non-IFRS measures as many of them are related to ratios, indicators of financial position or of cash flows and other measures such as organic growth; - (b) raises questions on whetheralso suggests the IASB should require the disclosure of subtotals which are actually presented outside of the financial statements; - (c) the IASB would need to clearly define 'public communications' and its scope (e.g. whether it would refer to entity's public communications over the year and which public communications would be in the scope).
-EFRAG notes that the scope of the IASB's proposals seems to be wide in terms of public communication which may create many issues (e.g. scanning all the possible communications);
+- 121 EFRAG considers that not only subtotals on the face of the profit or loss but also other measures, such as indicators of the statement of financial position or ratios, should be included in the scope of this requirements.
+This would allow for a complete depiction of the entity's performance. - EFRAG acknowledges the importance of the issues related to presenting non-IFRS performance measures in public communication, such as management reports, ad-hoc disclosures, and prospectuses. - 123 However, EFRAG suggests limiting the definition of "public communication" to the communications released together with the annual and/or interim reports.
+This would reduce the risk of the disclosures being incomplete and the cost required to identify and present the information. - 124 Furthermore, EFRAG suggests that the measures required by a regulator (e.g. in the financial sector) should not be in the scope of the proposed MPM disclosure requirements, as such measures are already defined and subject to the imposed obligatory regulations.
+In EFRAG's opinion requiring the disclosure and reconciliations as if they were MPM will provide information that is also already available and therefore redundant. - 125 If the IASB, however, does not subscribe to the suggestions laid above, EFRAG proposes the IASB to consider allowing the entities to cross reference to other parts of financial reports, the management report or other public communication. - of the Basis for conclusions where the IASB explains that including MPMs in the financial statements would make them subject to the same requirements regardless of the entity's jurisdiction; would improve the discipline with which they are prepared; and improve their transparency as such an approach would have the benefit of bringing into the financial statements some MPMs that would be audited. - 69 Nonetheless, EFRAG notes the following issues arising from the IASB's proposal: - (a) the scope of MPMs is limited to subtotals of income and expenses and suggests that such scope will not solve all the existing issues on non-IFRS measures as many of them are related to ratios, indicators of financial position or of cash flows and other measures such as organic growth;